How to Use Digital Stamps in Digital Scrapbooking

 Learn how to use digital stamps to add interest to your scrapbook page background

 Do you find it frustrating to see a digital product that you like but aren’t sure how to use?
 If digital stamps fall within that category, this tutorial is for you.
-I’m going to show you how to easily use a digital stamp with blend modes to create more visual interest on your scrapbook page background.
+While there are multiple ways to use digital stamps, today I’m going to show you how to easily use a stamp, in combination with blend modes, to add visual interest to your scrapbook page background.

-I wanted to create my layout before deciding where to use the stamp.
-Using Chart Your Course, I scraplifted a layout that I liked (original layout artist unknown) using this collection.
+Step 4: I wanted to create my layout before deciding where to use the stamp.
+(Chart Your Course Digital Scrapbook Kit)

 Step 5: Now I felt ready to add the stamp.
 I placed the Botanicals 01-1 stamp in the lower-left corner and changed the Blend Mode to Overlay.
 I duplicated the stamp and moved the duplicate up just a bit.
 The slightly staggered, and overlapping stamps, provided more fullness to the area.
 Next, I duplicated the original stamp once more, rotated it, and moved it to the top left of the page.
 Because I wanted that stamp to have more color, I duplicated the stamp again, but this time did not move it.

 Stamps are extremely versatile and can be used to make a bold statement or add subtle interest to a page.
 Remember, experimentation is half the fun!